BITSniper2002/Game-of-Throne-Data-Analysis-Project/README.md

 ## Pre-processing
 Firstly we read the files and use parse_dates parameter is to format data type.We notice that there are same columns in two files.
 So we decide to merge them into one file based on title and publish date.
 Then we ouput the newly merged file.

+We put the merged file into hadoop directory, start the hdfs `./sbin/start-dfs.sh` and put the file into hdfs `./bin/hdfs dfs -put game_of_thrones.csv /user/james/data`.